 The Dream and the Reality

 Copyight © 2002 Sylvan Zaft.
-This is the first chapter of Esperanto: A Language for the Global Village.
+Here is the 1st chapter of Esperanto: A Language for the Global Village.
 You may make electronic copies and paper copies for your personal use, and you may freely distribute verbatim copies which include this notice provided that you do not charge for these copies.
 You may not post this material to any site.
 You are invited to insert links to this site.
-For any other use, including publication, you must first get my permission.
-I welcome any suggestions about how to improve this work.
-My address is email@example.com
+For any other use, including publication, you must first get permission.

 Imagine this: An American woman visits a city in central China.
 She wanders away from the hotel where the staff has some basic knowledge of English.
 She winds up in a small market where she spots a little treasure that she would like to buy.
 No one in the market can speak English and she knows no Chinese, but this does not bother her at all.
 She simply starts speaking in the one language that everyone in the world has studied.
 She is confident that the Chinese sales clerk will be able to understand her perfectly and that she will be able to understand him perfectly.